-- The main benefits of using AAFA concrete or AAFA concrete blended with slag are at least two fold: reduction in the environmental impacts resulting from cement production and reduction in stockpiling of common wastes. - Compared to PC, this kind of binder material may be economical because the source material is an industrial by-product. - 3.
-Although the workability of fresh AAFA concrete decreases with incorporation of slag, the mechanical strengths significantly higher the increase in mechanical strengths.
+1. The main benefits of using AAFA concrete or AAFA concrete blended with slag are at least two fold: reduction in the environmental impacts resulting from cement production and reduction in stockpiling of common wastes.

+2. Compared to PC, this kind of binder material may be economical because the source material is an industrial by-product.

+3. Although the workability of fresh AAFA concrete decreases with incorporation of slag, the mechanical strengths significantly increase.
+The higher the slag content, the higher the increase in mechanical strengths.